judithmichael/judithmichael.github.io/_pages/research.md

 ### Privacy
 Due to the General Data Protection Regulation (GDPR) organizations are obliged to consider privacy throughout the complete development process.
-In our work, we have created privacy preserving information systems and demonstrated it on an IoT manufacturing use case [MKM+19], we have created an approach for differential privacy for event logs [MKB+19], and we have shown how MDSE can be used to create privacy-preserving IoT systems [MNRV19].
+In our work, we have created privacy-preserving information systems and demonstrated it on an IoT manufacturing use case [MKM+19], we have created an approach for differential privacy for event logs [MKB+19], and we have shown how MDSE can be used to create privacy-preserving IoT systems [MNRV19].